Coming apart as a couple is one of the most disruptive experiences in life.

 The person filing for divorce is the Petitioner.
 The other spouse is known as the Respondent.

-To file a petition a party needs to be a resident for 6 months and live 90 days in a county of where they are filing.
+The specific requirements for residency and wait periods vary with different states but as an example in the state of Texas, to file a petition a party needs to be a resident for 6 months and live 90 days in a county of where they are filing.

 Some states, such as Texas, are no fault states.
 Meaning the Petitioner does not have to prove any wrongdoing by the Respondent in order to get a divorce.
 Other states may have different requirements.

 Similary, in Texas, there is a cooling off period of 61 days.
 So the courts cannot grant the divorce until 61 days have passed.
 Other states have different wait periods.